cosmos/gaia/docs/migration/cosmoshub-4-v9-Lambda-upgrade.md

 When the upgrade block height is reached, Gaia will panic and stop:

 This may take 7 minutes to a few hours.
-After upgrade, the chain will continue to produce blocks when validators with a total sum voting power > 2/3 complete their nodes upgrades.
+After upgrade, the chain will continue to produce blocks when validators with a total sum voting power > 2/3 complete their node upgrades.

 ### _Auto-Downloading the Gaia v9.0.0 binary (not recommended!)_
 #### Preparation